 Ingredients

-- Baking mix – Pamela’s baking mix or King Arthur’s gluten free flour blend are my go-to mixes for these dumplings.
+- Baking mix – King Arthur’s gluten free flour blend is my go-to mix for these dumplings.
 This way, you don’t have to buy tons of different ingredients like xanthan gum, tapioca starch, or potato starch.

 - Spices – Thyme, fresh parsley flakes, and nutmeg are staples for this recipe but feel free to add more spices if desired.